 These rolls are so delicious and perfect as either a breakfast treat with a cup of coffee or as a dessert.
 The whole thing is made from scratch with a homemade dough and fresh apples.

-I'm not going to lie and say this is a quick and simple recipe!
+I’m not going to lie and say this is a quick and simple cinnamon roll recipe!
 There are several steps involved in making the dough, the filling and the icing – which I list as “optional” but I REALLY love my icing!

 Silicone Basting & Pastry BrushNonstick Rolling Pin Set

 Baking is always easier with the right tools.
-I recommend getting a good pastry brush!.
+I recommend getting a good pastry brush!
 When you go to brush the butter on the dough, this works like a charm!
 I find it helps me get close to the edge of the edges without spilling all over.

 We also love this non stick rolling pin.
 It is a silicone non-stick rolling pin and it makes rolling dough so much easier!
 It's easy to clean up too.